 Foreclosure can either be either necessary or can be avoided, depending on your financial situation.
 If your house is worth much less than what you owe, it may be in your best interest to walk away from the default.
 Doing so can give you time to save money for another place to live.

-It makes sense to keep your current home when you are only a couple payments behind.
+It makes sense to keep your current home when you are only a couple of payments behind.
 If you can streamline your debt through bankruptcy proceedings, you can begin anew and start making more affordable payments.
-You need to speak to a skilled foreclosure attorney or an attorney who is well versed in both foreclosure and bankruptcy laws.
+You need to speak to a skilled foreclosure attorney or an attorney who is well-versed in both foreclosure and bankruptcy laws.

 Sometimes, it is just better to allow a foreclosure to proceed, especially if the home is no longer a good investment or you owe much more for the property than it is worth.
 If this is the case for you, you will find that you still can go on with your life and make a good start again.